ayumodark/zshrc/README.md

 - zsh-completions for more definitions

-- parse through history using up and down arrow
+- parse through history using up and down arrow, search with zsh-fzf-history-search (ctrl+r)
     - fzf to search through possible commands

 - zsh-syntax-highlighting